-With the advent of the online forum and website in 2004 the PDA Contact Group was the only website and forum dedicated to people wanting to find out information about PDA.
+With the advent of the online Forum and Website in 2004 the PDA Contact Group was the only website and forum dedicated to parents and professionals wanting more information on PDA.

-In 2013 the group gained a grant from the Big Lottery Awards For All to update its website and produce this booklet.
-It changed its name to the PDA Society to reflect the newer nature of the website, rather than the previous use of the group for parents contacting each other.
-It is still run by a small group of parents and is entirely voluntary.
+In 2013 the group were awarded a grant from the Big Lottery Awards For All to update its Website, set up an Enquiry Line and produce this Booklet.
+It changed its name to the PDA Society to reflect the newer nature of the website, and also held the first PDA Awareness Day on 15th May 2013.